 I haven’t yet laid my hands on a copy of Salman Rushdie’s new book, but it is an anticipated pleasure.
 “Joseph Anton: A Memoir” tells his own story of being forced underground with armed surveillance after Ayatollah Khomeini’s fatwa against him over The Satanic Verses.
-Anton was the name Rushdie used while incognito during the time when he was most in danger.
+Anton was the name Rushdie used while incognito when he was most in danger.
 The fatwa remains current, as the only man who can lift it – Khomeini – inconveniently died a few months after the pronouncement.
 Rushdie is rebuilding his life 24 years after the publication of that fateful book.

 The best explanation for the fatwa and how it directly inspired London’s 7/7 are to be found in Kenan Malik’s “From Fatwa to Jihad”.
 English writer Malik tells how in February 1989 he witnessed a profound event: the first burning of The Satanic Verses in public.
 A thousand Muslims gathered in Bradford, Yorkshire with copies of Rushdie’s book and burned it in front of a police station.
 It wasn’t quite Kristallnacht but it was calculated to shock and to offend.